 So the overthinking basketball player misses a wide-open layup, the tennis player misses an easy return, or the painter or writer can’t seem to get their inspiration to convert on a blank canvas.

-Stalling is a symptom of facing the resistance.
-When we try too hard to be perfect, we may do nothing at all.
+We trip over our best selves.
+Stalling is also a symptom of facing the resistance.
+When we try too hard to be perfect, we end up producing nothing at all.

 So how can we stem the tide of excess contemplation?

-One of the ways to think less author Flann O’Brien once said was to act “calculatedly stupid” and to enjoy what we’re doing.
+For the artist, that may mean making until we have something to play with.
 As Vincent Van Gogh put it: “Just slap anything on when you see a blank canvas staring you in the face like some imbecile.”

-We are at our best when we’re relaxed and instinctive, free from the chaos of the monkey mind.
+We are ultimately our best when we’re relaxed and instinctive, free from the chaos of the monkey mind.

 art via giphy